Malignant Tumors of the Mobile Tongue Treatment & Management

 Chemotherapy

 The role of chemotherapy in the management of cancer of the oral tongue is still unclear.
-Early tumors are not treated with this modality because of the high success of either radiation therapy or surgery.
+Early tumors are not treated with this modality, because of the high success of either radiation therapy or surgery.
 Patients who present with extensive primary lesions or with distant metastases and poor prognoses are good candidates for chemotherapy.
 Factors to consider if contemplating chemotherapy include stage of disease, general medical status, potential efficacy, and tolerance to adverse effects.

-A new strategy for using chemotherapeutic agents is concomitant chemoradiation.
+A newer strategy for using chemotherapeutic agents is concomitant chemoradiation.
 With this modality, chemotherapy is administered at the same time as radiation therapy.
 This approach has multiple benefits, which include synergism, radiosensitization, beneficial antiproliferative effects, possible improved locoregional control, and possible improved survival.

 Surgical Therapy